Hospital fire disruption continues

 No-one was injured.
 The fire is believed to have started accidentally.

+"We hope to have full power restored to the hospital the following week and will restart clinical services within the hospital thereafter."

+The statement added that "urgent radiotherapy" would be provided to some patients this weekend and that chemotherapy would be provided at "other sites within our hospitals".

-Bristol, North Somerset and South Gloucestershire Clinical Commissioning Group said services had been "severely disrupted".
+Bristol, North Somerset and South Gloucestershire Clinical Commissioning Group said services had been "severely disrupted" as a result.

 Patients are being urged not to use A&E services at the BRI unless it is a genuine emergency.

-Chairman Jonathan Hayes, said: "We're extremely grateful to local NHS staff who have responded magnificently to this major incident and ensured that patients continue to receive safe and effective care.
+Chairman Jonathan Hayes said: "We're extremely grateful to local NHS staff who have responded magnificently to this major incident and ensured that patients continue to receive safe and effective care.

 "Although the local health system is coping well following the fire, the temporary divert of emergency ambulances from the BRI is putting increased pressure on services across the wider area."